patters-match/z88/oz/readme.txt

 to be inserted into a real Z88.

 Important:
-The rom script only works with Mpm Assembler V1.1 b7 (22/11/2005) or later.
+The rom script only works with Mpm Assembler V1.2 build 7 or later.
-(You will have a fully working version, if you are using the latest from the SVN checkout)
+(You will have a fully working version, if you are using the latest sources from the SVN checkout)

 ---------------------------------------------------------------------------------------------------